 If you should be using the 18th Edition of Chicago, use the links on the 18th Edition page.

-Please note, the link to the electronic copy of this book may take you to the 16th Edition.
-You can get to the 17th Edition from the 16th, so check which edition you have been taken to and go to the 17th if necessary.
+Please note, the link to the electronic copy of this book may take you to a different edition.
+You should be able to get to the 17th Edition if accidentally redirected to the 18th Edition.

 "Chicago Style" covers two different styles, a Notes and Bibliography style (sometimes called Chicago A) and an Author-Date style (sometimes called Chicago B) check with your lecturer to confirm which style you should be using.